 The Board annually adopts a plan for its work, emphasizing goals, strategies and implementation.
-The Board regularly receives financial reports for the Company and its subsidiary Company with the management's comments on the financial status and other relevant issues.
-The Board of Directors discusses strategy and budgets in extended board meetings.
+The Board regularly receives financial reports for the Company and its subsidiaries and associate Companies with the management's comments on the financial status and other relevant issues.
+The Board discusses strategy and budgets in extended board meetings.
+Special attention is taken when considering transactions with related parties and any conflicts of interests of participants are made aware.